 From 400m to 1K

 In October I switched to running cross country from the longer runs on the outside track.
-Softer surface, rougher pace and the pain centers shifted again.
+Softer surface, rougher pace.
 I dropped the short sprints and added long slow distance work to the mix.
 This was something I had been avoiding for two decades but after dropping 12 kilos in the last ten months I wanted to see if my knees could take on a bit more mileage per week.
 The warm up laps now went up a full mile followed by a mix of 200, 300, 400 and 600m.
 As I added distance we cut away the short sprints.

 I didn’t think it would be possible for me to run the 5K but we did it one morning in November.
 Road running wasn’t an option but we took it on in Taiwan in December after discovering a riverside path.
 As the formats changed and training intensity reduced the pain dialed itself down to a dull ache.
 Then winter hit with full intensity and the morning runs were no longer an option.

-The 400 and 800 meter had been conquered but there was bigger game on the track.
+Both the 400 and 800 meter had been conquered but there was bigger game on the track.
 While I was at it, I wanted to hit personal best across all the “k’s” leading up to 5K.
 I had come a long way.
-From running out of steam in three minutes in Tehran to running a full kilometer in three and a half minutes eleven months later in Karachi.
+From running out of steam in three minutes in Tehran to running a full kilometer in four and a half minutes eleven months later in Karachi.
+From 1K to running the under 50 cross country in February and finishing third within a group of 40 year olds.
+Breaking the sub 5 minute barrier for 5K by running it in 24:00 flat in May 2017.

 The magic sauce

 I wish I knew which specific ingredient made this miracle happen.
-To graduate from a wheel chair in September to running 400m a year later.
+To graduate from a wheel chair in September to running 5k 18 months later.

 Prayers and family.
 The wheel chair episode brought about a ton of prayers from parents, elders, siblings, uncles, aunts,cousins, friends and students.
 Fawzia and Ammi helped ensure that I stayed on the recovery diet.
 Fawzia took on the brunt of work on days and nights when I sprained a muscle or crashed out in zombie mode.
 Nobody came out and reminded me that I was too far gone as a 45 year old to dream of a return to training.